nhoening/StoSim/doc/qa/get.rst

     ``cd stosim; python setup.py develop``

-You do not need to install StoSim if you get the source (but take care of the :ref:`depend`).
+For completeness: You do not need to install StoSim if you get the source (but take care of the :ref:`depend`).
 All you need to use it is call ``stosim.py``, which lies in the main folder.
 However, my projects are always located somewhere else, so to make my life easier I use to make a shortcut to ``stosim.py`` in my ``~/.bashrc`` file (or ``~/.profile`` on Mac):